sourmash-bio/sourmash/doc/command-line.md

 ### Combining search databases on the command line

-All of the commands in sourmash operate in "online" mode, so you can combine multiple databases and signatures on the command line and get the same answer as if you built a single large database from all of them.
+All of the commands in sourmash operate in "online" mode, so **you can combine multiple databases and signatures on the command line and get the same answer as if you built a single large database from all of them**.
 The only caveat to this rule is that if you have multiple identical matches present across the databases, the order in which they are used may depend on the order that the files are passed in on the command line.